Britain, EU strike pessimistic tone in post-Brexit trade talks

 Gove said later he believed the last possible deadline for getting a deal was in the days immediately after Christmas.

-Failure to agree a deal on goods trade would send shockwaves through financial markets, damage European economies, snarl borders and disrupt supply chains across Europe and beyond.
+Failure to reach a deal on goods trade could send shockwaves through financial markets, damage European economies, snarl borders and disrupt supply chains across Europe and beyond.

 Since Britain formally left the EU on Jan.
 31 it has been in a transition period under which rules on trade, travel and business remain unchanged, with the country still within the EU customs union and single market.
 Many deadlines have been missed in the talks to find a trade deal.